 - Loose covers for furniture

 Not sure whether you need fire extinguishers in your student property?
 Well, if it is an HMO or a block of flats you own, you certainly will.
 All buildings with commercial areas require fire extinguishers.
 Fire Extinguishers will be required for each storey on the building also.

 To learn which fire extinguishers need to go where read our fire extinguisher guide.

 Smoke alarms are a legal obligation for all Landlords, no matter whether they are letting to students or any other type of tenant.
 This is a law that was introduced on 1 October 2015.
 The law stipulates that Landlords must fit alarms on each floor of the property and a carbon monoxide alarm in rooms containing a solid fuel-burning appliance.

 These alarms need to be tested on the day your tenant moves in.
 Then, the tenants should take over the responsibility of testing the alarms monthly.

 As it stands, there is no legal obligation for private landlords to carry out PAT testing on electrical appliances in their properties.
 However, many Landlords are deciding to carry out comprehensive tests anyway, further protecting their properties from the risk of an electrical fire.

 Confused about your fire safety responsibilities and requirements?

 If so, we at Twenty-4 can help, supporting all sorts of Landlords across the South Wales region.

-Our first step will be conducting a fire risk assessment on your rental property; something every Landlords need to have done annually.
+Our first step will be conducting a fire risk assessment on your rental property; something every Landlord needs to have carried out annually.
 Then, we can advise on ways in which you can rent out your student property in a safe and compliant manner.